jaredhanson/flowstate/README.md

 ```

-When a response redirects the browser, if the current state is complete, `return_to`
+When a response redirects the browser, if the current state is complete, any
-and `state` parameters, if any, will be propagated decorating the target URL.
+`return_to` and `state` parameters will be propagated by decorating the target
+URL.
 If the current state is not complete, modifications will be saved and the
 redirect will be decorated with the current state's handle.

-For example, if the above `/login` endpoint is requested with a `return_to`
+For example, if the above `/login` endpoint is requested with a `return_to` and
-parameter:
+`state` parameter:

 ```http
 POST /login HTTP/1.1